Enitsaj13/marketplace-app/README.md

 - Thanks to the React Native and Expo teams for their amazing tools.
 - Special thanks to the open-source community for providing libraries like zustand and react-navigation.

-You can also see the video demonstation below: https://drive.google.com/file/d/1B0aULpZm4mQ70jSnjtlR0G4TqVQUjY41/view?usp=sharing
+You can also see the video demonstration below: https://drive.google.com/file/d/1B0aULpZm4mQ70jSnjtlR0G4TqVQUjY41/view?usp=sharing